People Power (2019)

-This year we are celebrating 'People Power' – the ability of local communities, groups and individuals to evoke change.
+In 2019 we celebrated 'People Power' – the ability of local communities, groups and individuals to evoke change.

-This year’s theme is inspired by two contrasting anniversaries, which highlight the different forms of People Power:
+The theme was inspired by two contrasting anniversaries, which highlight the different forms of People Power:

 - 200th anniversary of the Peterloo massacre: British forces attacked a massive pro-democracy rally on St Peter’s Field, Manchester.
 The ensuing outrage helped publicise the call for parliamentary representation and led to the founding of the Guardian newspaper.